 Even if your website isn’t mobile-friendly, you can fix that quite efficiently.
 Here are a few things you should do.

 - Reduce intrusive ads.

-- Get rid of unnecessary elements (i.e., replace Flash content with HTML 5).
+- Remove unnecessary elements (i.e., replace Flash content with HTML 5).

 - Use a mobile-friendliness tool to check if you’ve missed something.